 G. Special Trips Committee - selects and coordinates trips to places of interest to

 H. Spring Luncheon (May) Committee – arranges the Spring Luncheon

-I. Webmaster – establishes and maintains a website to provide information and photos about
+I. Webmaster – establishes and maintains a website to provide information and

-bylaws, and special events.
+membership, programs, history, bylaws, and special events.